Aloe Vera

 Background

-• Aloe is a cactus-like plant that grows in hot, dry climates.
-It is cultivated in subtropical regions around the world, including the southern border areas of Texas, New Mexico, Arizona, and California.
+- Aloe is a cactus-like plant that grows in hot, dry climates.
+It is grown in subtropical regions around the world, including the southern border areas of Texas, New Mexico, Arizona, and California.

-• Historically, aloe has been used for skin conditions and was thought to improve baldness and promote wound healing.
+- Aloe was used in ancient Greece, Rome, Babylonia, and China.
+Historically, it was used for skin conditions and was thought to prevent premature graying of hair and promote wound healing.

-• Aloe is used topically (applied to the skin) and orally.
-Topical use of aloe is promoted for acne, lichen planus (a very itchy rash on the skin or in the mouth), oral submucous fibrosis, burning mouth syndrome, burns, and radiation-induced skin toxicity.
-Oral use of aloe is promoted for weight loss, diabetes, hepatitis, and inflammatory bowel disease (a group of conditions caused by gut inflammation that includes Crohn’s disease and ulcerative colitis).
+- Aloe is used topically (applied to the skin) and orally.
+Topical use of aloe is promoted for acne, psoriasis, lichen planus (a very itchy rash on the skin or in the mouth), oral submucous fibrosis (a disease that causes scars and tissue fibrosis and can involve a burning sensation in the mouth), burns, and skin damage from radiation therapy.
+Oral use of aloe is promoted for weight loss, diabetes, and inflammatory bowel disease (a group of conditions caused by gut inflammation that includes Crohn’s disease and ulcerative colitis).

-• In 2002, the U.S. Food and Drug Administration issued a ruling that required manufacturers to remove aloe from over-the-counter laxative products because of a lack of safety data.
+- In 2002, the U.S. Food and Drug Administration issued a ruling that required manufacturers to remove aloe latex from over-the-counter laxative products because of a lack of safety data.

 How Much Do We Know?

-• A number of studies have investigated the usefulness of aloe as a dietary supplement or a topical product for health purposes in people.
+- A number of studies have investigated the usefulness of aloe as a dietary supplement or a topical product for various health purposes and conditions in people.

 What Have We Learned?

-• Clinical research suggests topical application of aloe gel may speed burn healing.
-There also is evidence that treatment with aloe vera may reduce pain from burns.
+- Clinical research suggests topical application of aloe gel may speed burn healing and reduce burn-related pain.

 What Do We Know About Safety?

-• Topical use of aloe gel is generally well tolerated.
-However, there have been occasional reports of burning, itching, and eczema with topical use of aloe gel.
-Oral use of aloe latex can cause abdominal pain and cramps.
+- Oral use of aloe latex can cause abdominal pain, cramps, and diarrhea.
 Oral consumption of aloe leaf extracts (for as little as 3 weeks and as long as 5 years) has been related to cases of acute hepatitis.

-• Overuse of aloe latex may increase the risk of adverse effects from the drug digoxin, used for some heart problems.
+- Overuse of aloe latex may increase the risk of adverse effects from cardiac glycosides, such as digoxin, which are used for some heart problems.

 Keep in Mind